NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 Picking up new terminologies and scripting.

 ### 19. What is OOP?
+**OOP** stands for **Object Oriented Programming**, a programming paradigm that relies on the concept of classes and objects.
+It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.
+There are many object-oriented programming languages including JavaScript, C++, Java, and Python (https://www.educative.io/blog/object-oriented-programming).

 ### 20. Are you using the canvas content?
 Do you find it helpful or tedious?